panda3d/panda3d-docs/programming/rendering-process/controlling-render-order.rst

 hardware will draw things fastest when the scene is sorted in order from the nearest object to the farthest object, or "front-to-back" ordering.

 Finally, regardless of the rendering optimizations described above, a particular sorting order is required to render transparency properly (in the absence of the specialized transparency support that only a few graphics cards provide).
 Transparent and semitransparent objects are normally rendered by blending their semitransparent parts with what has already been drawn to the framebuffer, which means that it is important that everything that will appear behind a semitransparent object must have already been drawn before the semitransparent parts of the occluding object is drawn.
-This implies that all semitransparent objects must be drawn in order from farthest away to nearest, or in "back-to-front" ordering, and furthermore that the opaque objects should all be drawn before any of the semitransparent objects.
+This implies that all semitransparent objects must be drawn in order from farthest away to nearest, or in "back-to- front" ordering, and furthermore that the opaque objects should all be drawn before any of the semitransparent objects.

 Panda achieves these sometimes conflicting sorting requirements through the use of bins.

 Cull Bins
 ---------

 The CullBinManager is a global object that maintains a list of all of the cull bins in the world, and their properties.
 Initially, there are five default bins, and they will be rendered in the following order:

 =========== ==== ================
 Bin Name    Sort Type